 All others must submit a PI status form, signed by Michael Peterson, MD, UCSF Fresno interim Associate Dean.
 To obtain this form, please contact Sharon Hutchinson at email@example.com.

-Studies that meet the following criteria are eligible for private IRB review (see exceptions below):
+Studies that meet the following criteria are eligible for private IRB review:

-- Have approval from a UCSF scientific review committee:
+- Have approval from a UCSF scientific review committee, where required:

 - Surgical techniques or procedures